FrSkyRC/ETHOS-Feedback-Community/lua/frsky/ethos_lua_manifest.md

 4. `version` is incremented per release.
 5. `folder` does not unintentionally conflict with existing script directories.
 6. `files` covers all required files and includes `main.lua` or `main.luac`.
-7. Test installation locally through Ethos Suite and verify behavior on radio.
+7. Test installation locally through Suite and verify behavior on radio.

 ## Relationship with Installed Metadata